Early Years Foundation Stage

 - Communication and Language

 The specific areas include essential skills and knowledge.
-They grow out of the prime areas, and provide important contexts for learning.
 The specific areas are:

 - Literacy